Workers compensation covers any injury or illness that occurs at (or because of) your work. It doesn’t matter how it happened or who was at fault.

 If you’re suffering from a psychological illness because of work, it’s important to seek help.
 The Black Dog Institute offers resources for people experiencing depression, anxiety and other mental health conditions.
 You’re also entitled to weekly workers compensation.
 These payments cover your medical expenses and provide a substitute wage if you need time off work.

-You’re entitled to make a workers compensation claim if you were hurt at (or because of) work.
+You can make a workers compensation claim if you were hurt at (or because of) work.

-While you don’t need a lawyer for this, we always advise getting legal advice before starting your claim.
-Our lawyers uncover your additional entitlements, including negligence and Total and Permanent Disability (TPD).
+On top of your workers compensation claim, we’ll also uncover your additional entitlements, including negligence and Total and Permanent Disability (TPD).
 This ensures you get maximum compensation for your injury.

 We offer a free consultation to assess your case, explain your options, and answer your questions.
 It's fast, confidential, and obligation-free.